Syncfusion AI Assistant

 }

-Note: Swimlane’s Id should not start with numbers or special characters and should not contain special characters such as underscore(_) or space.
+Note: Swimlane ID should not start with numbers or special characters and should not contain special characters such as underscore(_) or spaces.

 Add swimlane

-Note: We can’t add swimlane elements such as phase, lane, and lane children at runtime by using the AddDiagramElementsAsync method.
+Note: Swimlane elements (phase, lane, and lane children) cannot be added at runtime using AddDiagramElementsAsync method.

 How to Create and Customize the Swimlane Header

-The Swimlane Header was the primary element for swimlanes.
+The swimlane header is the primary interactive element for a swimlane.
 The Header property of swimlane allows you to define its textual description and to customize its appearance.

 The following code example explains how to define the swimlane header.